keto-food-cheat-sheet-meal-prep

 Access the "Metabolic Reset" Protocol.
 A specialized system designed for women over 30 who are ready for a high-performance architectural blueprint.
 One ritual.
 Zero compromise.

-The protocol below is built entirely around the first 60 minutes after waking.
+START THE FREE PROTOCOLThe protocol below is built entirely around the first 60 minutes after waking.
 It does not require a gym, supplements, or significant time.
 It requires sequencing your morning correctly so that the cortisol awakening response resolves cleanly and the hormonal environment that follows supports fat burning rather than fat storage.

 This is the single highest-leverage change available.
 Keeping the cortisol awakening response free of incoming information allows it to peak and resolve naturally within 30 to 45 minutes.
 Place your phone in another room the night before.
 Use an analogue alarm.
 The 30-minute phone-free window is not optional — it is the foundation that makes every other step in this protocol work.